tomerud/Freshlens/backend/README.md

 ## Overview
-Our backend system plays a central role in managing the application's core functions.
-It uses a MySQL database to accurately record updates from cameras—keeping track of item entries and changes in real time.
+The backend uses a MySQL database to accurately record updates from cameras—keeping track of item entries and changes in real time.
 At the same time, it stores fridge images in MongoDB, providing visual records of the fridge contents.
 The backend also performs waste analysis to identify patterns in discarded items, which helps in generating practical recommendations for better customer habits.
 Additionally, by integrating ChatGPT, it offers recipe suggestions based on foods that are nearing expiration, with the goal of minimizing waste.